gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \index{ANOVA table}
 The p-value from this
-distribution is 0.515, showing little to no evidence against the null hypothesis.
-The conclusion is that there is insufficient evidence to claim that the slope coefficient for *du1* in explaining *du2* is different for at least one of the *Treatment* groups in the population.
+distribution is 0.515, showing little to no evidence against the null hypothesis, so does not suggest that the slope coefficient for *du1* in explaining *du2* is different for at least one of the *Treatment* groups in the population.